 Or final Dashboard looks like this :

 It’s pretty basic for now but it has been created in less than 5 minutes.
 It’s pretty simple to add more data.
 From there your imagination is the limit.
 The tough part is to make it look good visually as too much data may be difficult to read.
-Please share your best PowerBi ideas!
+Please share your best SCCM PowerBi Dashboard Creation!